TheMasshiro/quu/README.md

-# QUU – Your tasks, in order.
+# QUU – Your tasks, in order

 #### Video Demo: None Yet